-The review team is guided by a code of conduct.
+The site visit team is guided in its work by a code of conduct.
 Adherence to the code of conduct improves the quality of the site visit because schools do not provide reliable evidence under unnecessary stress.
-Adherence to the code of conduct also creates a frank, professional tone in which the review team and the school may discuss key strengths and areas for improvement.
+Adherence to the code of conduct also creates a frank, professional tone in which the site visit team and the school may discuss key strengths and areas for improvement.